Shivam27777/toDoApp/README.md

 It has few functionalities
 - Anyone can create a toDo
 - Anyone can mark toDo as done
-- Anyone can see their created toDos.
+- Anyone can see their created toDos